thxprotocol/telegram-bot/README.md

 3. Users of telegram channels(that admins preconfigured) can signup, update their wallets and receive one-time login links to THX wallet app
 4. Users of telegram channels can complete Know Your User survey and receive one time rewards by completing it.

+## How this bot utilizes gamification of THX Network:
+When users enter telegram group they can complete a single "Introduce Yourself` quiz and receive a reward!

+## Bot commands
 Short description of help info from the bot:
 ```
 🤖     🤖     🤖